MaterializeInc/materialize/doc/user/content/sql/create-table.md

 ### Memory usage

 Every table is backed by an [index](/overview/api-components/#indexes) that materializes all of the data in the table.
-Unlike sources, you cannot create an "unmaterialized" table.
+Unlike sources, tables cannot be "unmaterialized".
 Therefore you must ensure that the data you store in tables fits in the amount of memory you have available on your system.
 Remember that any additional indexes or derived materialized views will count against your memory budget.

 If your dataset is too large to fit in memory, consider using an unmaterialized [source](/sql/create-source) instead.
 This lets you defer materialization to